 |with Access Grant||$125||$175|

-The regular (full) registration fee for the 2021 Summer Session is $350 (all amounts are in USD).
-This rate can be reduced in several ways:
+The regular (non-member) registration fee for the 2022 Summer Session is $300 (all amounts are in USD).
+This rate can be reduced in two ways:

 - ACMHE members receive a $50 discount on all rates.
+This discount can also be coupled with an access grant.
 When logged in as a member, the discount will be automatically applied at the final step of registration.
-Learn more & join ACMHE here.
+Join ACMHE.